G90SG/C-Triangle/README.md

+# C-Triangle
-# C-Triangle to print C is Best
+program to print C is Best